paul1956/CareLink/README.md

 - 11/9/2022

 ## What's New in this release
+New in 3.5.7.7
+- Add support for MANUAL basal
+- Add additional time zone

 New in 3.5.7.6
 - More guards against bad server data
 - Update error handling for server down

 New in 3.5.7.5